MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/articles/cross-platform-bing-maps-v8-apps.md

 ## Security

 Many platforms now have added security which blocks calls to external resources in HTML based apps.
-As such the URL domains used by Bing Maps must be safelisted.
-Unfortunately, not all platforms handle safeelisting in the same way.
+As such the URL domains used by Bing Maps must be allowlisted.
+Unfortunately, not all platforms handle allowlisting in the same way.
 All Bing Maps services use one of the following domains, often with one or more subdomains.

 * https://\*.bing.com
 * https://\*.virtualearth.net